 This is not my first DSLR, Pentax, or even K-1 go around.
 Or even my second.
 That is right.
 K-1 round 3 folks.
 I initially wrote a review of this camera in 2016, when this camera first came out.
 In that post I opened with a long winded disclaimer.
 Here is the abridged version:

-If you are looking for a light weight, one trick pony hybrid camera with the latest and greatest AF tech available this is not the camera for you.
+If you are looking for a light weight, hybrid camera with the latest and greatest AF tech available this is not the camera for you.

 Video shooters would likely be better served with mirrorless options.